 1. Use Digital Tools to Do New Things

-Don’t get me wrong, I still believe that substituting digital tools for old-school analog and paper-based strategies still has it’s place, but if that’s all you ever do with students, you are missing the boat!
+Don’t get me wrong, I still believe that substituting digital tools for old-school analog and paper-based strategies still has its place, but if that’s all you ever do with students, you are missing the boat!

 Think beyond using digital tools to complete only traditional assignments such as papers and reports.
 Use digital tools to do new things.
 Just going paperless or digital isn’t enough.
 As my good friend Alice Keeler says, “Paperless is NOT pedagogy.”

 Use some of these new tools to go further, go deeper, and extend your students’ learning.
-Reach beyond what you think a digital tool can do and should be used for, and challenge your students to demonstrate their learning in a new way.
+Reach beyond what you think a digital tool can do and should be used for, and challenge your students to demonstrate their knowledge in a new way.

 I call Google Slides the Swiss Army Knife of the G Suite tools.

 Google Slides can be used for much more than just presentations.
 You can use it to create games, interactive assessments, stop-motion videos, eBooks, and more.

 Of course, Google Slides is just one example.
 We have no shortage of digital tools these days.
 Don’t limit what you can do.
 Think beyond the tool’s original purpose and how your students can get creative and use new digital tools in unexpected ways.